 is not very popular, in that the word “suffer” is an inherent element of

-it; so it is with the military and school.
+faith.
 There are many sacrifices we must

 live the same way as a citizen; he is constantly managing time, stress and